cab202/quty/cli.md

 ### Installation

-If you do not want to install PIO globally, please see [Advanced Installation](#advanced-installation)
+If you do not wish to install PIO globally, please see [Advanced Installation](#advanced-installation)

 1. Install PlatformIO.